 “They can’t find the heartbeat.
 Deb tried with the doppler, with a handheld ultrasound, and with the regular ultrasound.
-They only measure eight weeks.”
+He or she only measures eight weeks.”

 “Okay, well, just let me know.
 Do you want me to come over today?”

-“No, it’ll be okay.
+“No, I’ll be okay.
 I know you don’t have that many days to take off, and I’d rather have you here when I actually deliver him or her.”

 “Alright.”
 She gives a sympathetic sigh.
 “I’m so sorry, honey.
 I love you.
 You’ll get through it.”